space150/boba.js/README.md

 # Boba.js

+Boba.js is a small, easily extensible JavaScript library that makes working with Google Analytics easier.

+# Use it

-Create a new instance of Boba
+Create a new instance of Boba:

 ```js
 tracker = new Boba